rx/rx.github.io/_posts/2018-01-02-how-entertainment-could-save-the-world.md

 ![travel](../img/travel-as-much-as-you-can.jpg)

+Entertainment transports us, much like a mini vacation to someplace else.
-Experiences lift those rocks from our backs.
-They relieves us from the heaviness of life and makes our life better and that makes us better.
+It lifts those rocks from and releases us from the heaviness of life, making life better and that makes us better.
 Better able to do great things.

 A great live performance is an experience that can change our perspective.
 It can lift our spirits and our eyes to what’s really important.